suneelbanerjee/MOUS_hierarchical-representations/README.md

     `min_sublexical_vs_zipf_frequency.ipynb` Generates scatterplots (reported in supplement) comparing different frequency statistics.

-    `peak-scale_tmap.ipynb` divides all the voxels in a T-map by the peak T-stat in the map, making the T-map into a 'percent of peak activation' map.
+    `peak-scale_tmap.ipynb` divides all the voxels in a T-map by the peak T-stat in the map, making the T-map into a 'percent of peak activation' (PPA) )map.

+    `LR_tmap_split.ipynb` Splits a T-map down the middle into left and right halves.
+Makes for easier visualizations.

+    `mricrogl_renderings.py` Script that generates 3D renderings of T-maps.
+To run this script and the following, paste this code into the scripting interface of [MRIcroGL](https://www.nitrc.org/projects/mricrogl).

+    `mricrogl_LR_renderings.py` Fetches left/right views of a T-map and renders them separately.

+    `mricrogl_dual-contrast_mosaic_axial.py` Juxtaposes two PPA maps in axial slices.

+    `mricrogl_dual-contrast_mosaic_sagittal.py` Does the above in sagittal slices.